lordmulder/Launch5j/README.md

 Launch5j executables come in a number of variants, allowing you to pick the most suitable one for your project:

+* **`nogui`**
+  No graphical user interface is created and the Java application is launched via the `java.exe` (console mode) program; default variant launches the Java application via the `javaw.exe` (windowed mode) program.

+  *Note:* If using this variant, the program should be called from within a terminal window!

 * **`wrapped`**
   Expects that the JAR file and the executable launcher have been combined to a *single* file; default variant expects that a separate JAR file is present in the same directory where the executable launcher resides.

 * **`registry`**
-  Tries to automatically detect the install path of the JRE from the Windows registry; default variant expects the JRE to be located in the `/runtime` path relative to the location of the executable launcher.
+  Tries to automatically detect the install path of the JRE from the Windows registry; default variant expects the JRE to be located in the `runtime` path relative to the location of the executable launcher.

   At this time, the following Java distributions can be detected from the registry:
   - [Oracle JDK (JavaSoft)](https://www.oracle.com/java/technologies/javase-downloads.html)